THE SEVEN DAY BLUEPRINT

 The creation of Land Animals and Man

-The sixth day of Creation involves the creation of the land animals as well as mankind, the latter of which pictures the next major event in God's plan, i.e. the birth of the firstfruits of salvation into the Family of God.
-In I Cor 15:42-44, 52 and Rev 14:1,4 these things are described as occurring at Christ's return; Rev 20:4 shows this is before the seventh millennium, i.e. before the rule of Christ commences.
+The sixth day of Creation saw the creation of the land animals and the creation of mankind, the latter of which pictures the next major event in God's plan, i.e. the birth of the firstfruits of salvation into the Family of God.
+In I Cor 15:42-44, 52 and Rev 14:1,4 this event is predicted to occur at Christ's return, which Rev 20:4 shows is before the start of the seventh millennium, i.e. before the rule of Christ commences.

-Now this of course is logical, for if man was made of flesh on the sixth literal day, man will be born of spirit on the sixth millennial day.
+Now this of course is logical, for if the first physical humans were made of flesh on the sixth literal day, the first to enter God's family will be born of spirit on the sixth millennial day.

-In his physical state man was made for a little while lower than the angels (Heb 2), but at this point man will become God and will be distinctly higher than the angels.
-The fact that man was made to have dominion over the animals, pictures the dominion man will ultimately have over angels when man becomes part of God's family.
+In his physical state man was made "for a little while lower than the angels" (Heb 2:7 RSV), but at the resurrection man will become part of God's family and will be distinctly higher than the angels.
+Man's dominion over the animals pictures the dominion man will ultimately have over angels.

 As these major events of the sixth millennium have not yet occurred, we cannot have passed the 6000th year since Creation, as many mistakenly believe.

-The sixth day of Creation foreshadows the birth of the first humans into the Family of God in the sixth millennium, and their distinction from the angels.
+The sixth day of Creation foreshadows the birth of the first humans into the Family of God in the sixth millennium.

 Day Seven – Gen 2:1-3